Sign up today!

 Pharmaceutical and surgical treatment options and surveillance MLH1, MSH2, MSH6 Multiple cancers: Guides surveillance and preventive treatment based on susceptibility risk for colon and other cancers.

-Drugs metabolized by CYP P450
+Drugs metabolized by Cytochrome P450

 Amplichip® CYP2D6/CYP2C19 Multiple diseases: FDA classification 21 CFR 862.3360: "This device is used as an aid in determining treatment choice and individualizing treatment dose for therapeutics that are metabolized primarily by the specific enzyme about which the system provides genotypic information."